IBM/aspera-cli/README.md

 - `ascli` is the executable executed by the shell
 - `conf` is the first level command: name of the plugin to be used
 - `ascp` is the second level command: name of the component (singleton)
-- `info` is the third level command: action to be performed
+- `info` is the third level command: action to be performed (verb)

 Typically, **Commands** are located at the **beginning** of the command line.
 The provided command must match one of the supported commands in the given context.
 If wrong, or no command is provided when expected, an error message is displayed and the list of supported commands is displayed.

 Standard **Commands** are: `create`, `show`, `list`, `modify`, `delete`.
-Some entities also support additional commands.
+Some entities also support additional commands, especially to select sub-entities.
 When those additional commands are related to an entity also reachable in another context, then those commands are located below command `do`.
 For example sub-commands appear after entity selection (identifier), e.g. `ascli aoc admin node do <node_id> browse /`: `browse` is a sub-command of `node`.